-A job family is made up of jobs that involve similar work and require similar training, skills, knowledge, and expertise.
+A job family is made up of jobs that belong to a common field, functional area, or general vocational area.
 Each non-represented job at the City will belong to a job family, which is determined by the answers to the following questions:

 - Why does the position exist?